diosvo/log-system-from-scratch/apache-druid/docs/5-metrics/5.3-monitors/1-monitoring.md

+## MONITORING

 **Step 1**

 <hr/>

 We need to modify the Druid configuration to enable metrics.
-This lab environment uses the nano-quickstart configuration. open _common.runtime.properties_ file in the conf folder.
+This lab environment uses the nano-quickstart configuration, open _common.runtime.properties_ file in the conf folder.

 **Step 2**